 Final assembling: Heat oil (table-3), fry the slit open green chilies along with diced onions, chopped ginger and garlic.
 This should take about 4 minutes over medium flame to make them slightly brown.
 (Chopped capsicum can be added at this stage, but optional, helps in increasing the quantity) Now add the fried cauliflower and onion bhajis along with red chili sauce, ajinomotto, salt and green spring onions.
 Fry over low flame till rolls up to a dry fry. (about 6 minutes).
 Switch off and garnish with chopped coriander leaves.
 Serve as an appetizer or side for fried rice, biryani or even roti.
 Unfortunately at my home, this never makes it to the table…. vanishes within minutes of making.

-Red chilli sauce: NO tomato sauce/ ketchup or tomato related item in this recipe, this factor makes it different from Manchurian.
+- Red Chilli Sauce NO tomato sauce/ ketchup or tomato related item in this recipe, this factor makes it different from Manchurian.
 Res chili sauce includes chili paste, salt, sugar and vinegar.
 Use these if you cannot find this sauce.
-I’ve used Chings brand.
+Chings Brand is what I have used.